Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 No-Fault Vs. At-Fault

-You already discovered that Maryland is a fault state meaning that the driver who causes the accident will bear the brunt of the financial consequences for his or her actions.
+You already discovered that Maryland is a fault state, meaning that the driver who causes the accident will bear the brunt of the financial consequences.

 Auto insurance system in which each driver’ own insurance company pays for certain losses, regardless of fault.

-Whether you live in a fault state like Maryland or a no-fault state like Florida, there are certain laws that cross state lines like the laws that govern seat belt use.
-Who is required to wear one and when may differ from state to state though.
+Whether you live in a fault state like Maryland or a no-fault state like Florida, certain laws cross state lines, like the laws that govern seatbelt use.
+Who is required to wear one and when may differ from state to state, though.

-Any passenger 7 years old or younger who is less than 57 inches must be in a safety seat, and children between the ages of 8-15 who are at least 57 inches tall must wear a seat belt as well.
+Any passenger 7 years old or younger who is less than 57 inches must be in a safety seat, and children between the ages of 8 and 15 who are at least 57 inches tall must wear a seatbelt as well.
 The penalty for failure to comply with this is also $50.

-The Keep Right Law in Maryland states that you must move to the right lane if you are traveling 10 mph under the speed limit, or if you driving slower than the speed of traffic.
+The Keep Right Law in Maryland states that you must move to the right lane if you are traveling 10 mph under the speed limit or driving slower than the speed of traffic.

 Maryland’s Move Over Law is designed to keep emergency personnel safe when they are operating on the side of the road.
 This law was recently expanded to include not just firetrucks, police cars, and ambulances.
 The law now incorporates transportation service vehicles, utility vehicles, trash trucks, and recycling trucks into itself.